 Suggestions

-Replace the natural-language 'Examples' section with concrete input/output pairs showing actual generated configuration files.
+Replace the natural language 'Examples' section with actual input/output pairs showing a user request and the corresponding generated pipeline configuration.

-Add explicit feedback loops to the workflow steps, e.g., 'Run `kubectl rollout status deployment/app --timeout=300s`; if it fails, execute `kubectl rollout undo deployment/app` and check logs before retrying.'
+Add explicit feedback loops in the workflow: e.g., 'Run `kubectl rollout status deployment/app --timeout=300s`; if it fails, execute `kubectl rollout undo deployment/app` and check logs before retrying.'

 | Dimension | Reasoning | Score |